 WOODY: To be honest, I didn’t think much about what they played.
 I was really vagued off listening to Weather Report, Mahavishnu Orchestra and Eno back then.
 I was a bit of a dreamer and still am.
 I’d never played reggae in my life but there was nothing better to do, to be honest.
 At that time I was considering living in Ireland.
 I felt disillusioned with myself and had no idea what I was doing.

 The magnificent six

-After Woody’s successful audition, The Invaders are now a six-piece band: Mike (piano), Chris (guitar), Bedders (bass), Woody (drums), Lee (sax) and Suggs (vocals).
+After Woody’s successful audition, The Invaders are now a six-piece band: Mike (piano), Chris (guitar), Bedders (bass), Woody (drums), Lee (sax) and Suggs (vocals), with Carl still on the fringes as unofficial mascot-come-dancer.
 The band start rehearsing and slowly developing their own sound.

 MIKE: Once all the instruments were taken that was it – no one else could be in the band.

 SUGGS: At first we used to feel really embarrassed because we were playing old fogies’ music.
 It was really hard for us.
 We were playing a mixture of Blue Beat, ska and pop – right in the middle of the punk and disco era.
 It was too slow for the punks, not groovy enough for the disco chaps.
 But we just kept on going because that was what we were into.